 Home Prices vs. Growth

-Housing affordability is a key driver of growth.
-In Princeton, now the fastest-growing city in the U.S., median home prices average $325,000, compared to $500,000+ in nearby McKinney.
-This affordability gap is reshaping regional development and fueling sustained demand for site preparation, utility installation, and roadwork.
+Housing affordability remains a primary growth catalyst.
+In Princeton, now the fastest-growing city in the U.S. for a second straight year, median home prices average $325,000, compared to $500,000+ in nearby McKinney.

 CityMedian Home PricePopulation Growth Rate